mineiros-io/terraform-google-billing-budget/README.md

   }
   ```

-  The object accepts the following attributes:
+  The `notifications` object accepts the following attributes:

   - [**`pubsub_topic`**](#attr-notifications-pubsub_topic): *(Optional `string`)*<a name="attr-notifications-pubsub_topic"></a>